S2E/s2e-old/docs/UsingS2EGet.rst

    }

    pluginsConfig.HostFiles = {
-     baseDir = "/path/to/host/dir"
+     baseDirs = {"/path/to/host/dir1", "/path/to/host/dir2"}
    }

-The ``pluginsConfig.HostFiles.baseDir`` configuration option specifies what directory on the host should be exported to the guest.
-The path can be either absolute, relative, or empty in which case the s2e output directory will be exported.
+The ``pluginsConfig.HostFiles.baseDirs`` configuration option specifies what directories on the host should be exported to the guest.
+The paths can be either absolute, relative, or empty in which case the s2e output directory will be exported.